the Application Process

 - For students enrolled at a U.S. college, the Transfer Eligibility Form must be completed.

 - If you have been out of school for any period of time, other than school breaks, please send a letter that explains if you have been working, attending school, etc., along with the application for admission.

 - Confidential statement of Financial Support (see required immigration documents).

 Required Immigration Documents

-- Official bank statement - An original and certified statement dated no more than 12 months prior to the term of entry which states the specific amount of money (in U.S. dollars) immediately available for your first year of studies must be submitted.
+- Official bank statement - An original and certified statement dated no more than 12 months prior to the term of entry which states the specific amount of money (in U.S. dollars) immediately available for your first academic year of graduate study must be submitted.
 The official funds estimate required for I-20 processing for the 2013-2014 academic year is $34,294.
 This amount includes tuition, fees, and living expenses.
 Please note that if you will be participating in either the Master of Occupational Therapy (M.O.T.) or the Doctor of Physical Therapy (D.P.T.) program, the estimates are different.
 The official funds estimate required for I-20 processing for the 2013-2014 academic year is $49,874 for M.O.T. and $42,415 for D.P.T.
 These amounts are subject to change.

 - Letter of Support or Confidential Statement of Financial Support - An official letter of support from your financial sponsor stating the specific amount the sponsor will provide dated no more than 12 months prior to the term of entry.

 - If you are transferring from an institution within the U.S., you must have a Transfer Eligibility Form completed by the appropriate Immigration Official or Foreign Student Advisor at the institution you are attending or attended.
 This form is included with the application.